5 fall soups to keep the chill off because nobody wants to sit by the fire with a big bowl of salad.

-TIP: You can smoke tomatoes in a regular BBQ just by adding some woodchips that have been soaked in water and wrapped in tin foil.
-Punch a few holes in the tin foil so smoke can escape and then lay the packet below the grill but above the actual burners.
+You can smoke tomatoes in a regular BBQ.
+Just add some wood chips that have been soaked in water and then wrapped in foil.
+Punch a few holes in the tin foil so smoke can escape and lay the packet below the grill and above the grill burners.

-TIP: Only blend potato soups gently, for a very small amount of time and on low speed otherwise you’ll end up with a gluey mess.
+Gently.
+Very gently.
+Always blend potato soup for a small amount of time on the lowest blender speed possible, otherwise you’ll end up with glue soup.

 Carrot soup can be bland and boring.
 Szechwan carrot soup is not.
 This soup has carrots of course, but it also has hot pepper flakes, a lot of ginger and peanut butter to give it more flavour than any other carrot soup you’ve had.

-TIP: If you rarely use ginger but sometimes do, grab a hunk of it next time you’re at the grocery store and freeze it.
-It freezes perfectly and you’ll never be in that whole “CRAP … all I need is a piece of ginger to finish this recipe” spot again.
+If you rarely use ginger but sometimes do, grab a hunk of it the next time you’re at the grocery store and freeze it.
+Ginger freezes perfectly and you’ll never say “CRAP … I have all the ingredients other than fresh ginger!” again.

 This sausage and vegetable soup is one I stole from a moment in time when I was doing a Paleo challenge with a Crossfit group.
 I’ve since denounced both insanties but continue to enjoy the soup.
 While sitting quietly.
 Eating hunks of bread chased with a mashed potato milkshake.

 TIP: If you don’t want to eat Fire Broth soup for the rest of your life half this recipe.